amplication/docs/docs/getting-started/plugins.md

 ---
 id: plugins
 title: Plugins Explained
-description: Learn how to use Amplication plugins that extend the functionality of your generated application.
+description: Learn how to use Amplication plugins to extend the functionality of your generated service.
 sidebar_label: Plugins Explained
 slug: /getting-started/plugins
 pagination_next: plugins/overview
 pagination_prev: getting-started/community-plugins
 ---

-Amplication uses _Plugins_ to extend the functionality of your service.
+Amplication uses _Plugins_ to extend the functionality of your generated service.
+These software additions allow developers to customize the default behavior of [Amplication's code generation process](/plugins/plugin-architecture/), providing hooks into various stages of service creation.

+Amplication offers a wide range of community-created plugins that are open-source and available on GitHub.
+You also have the flexibility to develop your own [custom plugins](/plugins/overview/) so you can tailor your generated service to meet youe exact requirements.

 You can enable certain plugins when you first create your service.
 For example, if you choose MySQL as your database, the _MySQL DB_ plugin will be enabled.
 If you choose to turn on authentication for your service, that will enable Authentication-related plugins.

-To see all community-created plugins, first visit the _Plugins_ tab in your service's dashboard and click on _All Plugins_ on the left sidebar.
-Your installed plugins are shown on the _Installed Plugins_ tab.
-Plugins can be manually enabled or disabled on either of these tabs.

-The source code of all community Amplication plugins are [available on GitHub](https://github.com/amplication/plugins).
-Besides the plugins created by the Amplication team and the community, you can [develop your own custom plugins](/plugins/overview/).

 :::tip
 [Amplication's AI](/amplication-ai) can help you find new plugins for your service, and even install them automatically, with a single request.

 Ask Jovu: `Which plugins do you recommend for adding caching capabilities to my Amplication service?`
 :::

-## Viewing Open-Source Plugin Code

-All Amplication plugins are open-source and available on GitHub.
-You can find the plugin source code for each individual plugin in Amplication's [`plugins`](https://github.com/amplication/amplication-plugins) repository.

 ## Node.js and .NET Plugins